chatox/networks-science-course/upf/upf-online-exams.md

 ### In your mobile: test Google Meet

-Please make sure you can use [Google Meet](https://meet.google.com/)
+Please make sure you can use [Google Meet](https://meet.google.com/).
+In some mobile devices Google Meet links do not run directly.
+In that case, start the Google Meet app and go to "Join a meeting" and enter as meeting code the sequence after the last slash of the link.
+For instance if the link was https://meet.google.com/abc-defg-hij enter "abc-defg-hij".

 ## Before the exam starts